abhisha1991/w251_hw11/README.md

 #### 7. Describe "Q-Learning".

-Q learning is a form of DRL that is used to learn the optimal decision policy in a markov decision process.
+Q learning is a form of a DRL algorithm that is used to learn the optimal decision policy in a markov process.
+The goal of Q learning is to find the optimal policy by learning the optimal Q values for each state action pair.
+It does this by storing the optimal Q values in a Q table, that consists of the Q values (expected reward) from following the policy for the corresponding state action pairs.
+So once we have the optimal Q values, we can ultimately maximize the expected average reward by playing a number of steps in an episode of the experiment / game.
+Q learning typically uses the Bellman equation for defining the Q function.